Ganzhou Uyghur Kingdom: History

 In 975 Jingqiong died and Yeluohe Mili'e succeeded him.

 In 983 Jingqiong died and Lusheng succeeded him.

 In 1003 Lusheng died and Zhongshun Baode Khagan succeeded him.
 The Tanguts attacked the Ganzhou Uyghurs but were defeated.

 In 1008 the Ganzhou Uyghurs and Tanguts engaged in combat and the Uyghurs emerged victorious.
 The Liao dynasty attacked the Ganzhou Uyghurs and defeated them.

 In 1009 the Ganzhou Uyghurs captured Liangzhou.

 In 1010 the Liao dynasty attacked the Ganzhou Uyghurs and defeated them.

 In 1016 Zhongshun Baode Khagan died and Huaining Shunhua Khagan succeeded him.

 In 1023 Huaining Shunhua Khagan died and Guizhong Baoshun Khagan succeeded him.

-In 1026 the Ganzhou Uyghurs were defeated in battle by the Liao dynasty.

-In 1028 the Ganhzhou Uyghurs were defeated by the Tanguts.
-Guizhong Baoshun Khagan died and Baoguo Khagan succeeded him.
+In 1026 the Ganzhou Uyghurs were defeated in battle by the Liao dynasty, a defeat which weakened Uyghur control over the Hexi corridor sufficiently for the Tangut Li Yuanhao to seize control and proclaim the Western Xia.
+In 1028 the Ganzhou Uyghurs were defeated by the Tanguts, while Guizhong Baoshun Khagan died and Baoguo Khagan succeeded him.

 In 1036 the Ganzhou Uyghur Kingdom was annexed by the Tanguts.
 After the destruction of their realm, the Ganzhou Uyghurs migrated and settled in Dunhuang (Shazhou) and Guazhou.
 The Guazhou Uyghurs surrendered to the Tanguts in 1030 and Shazhou surrendered in 1036.
 A record of a Huolasan Khan ruling in Shazhou in 1127 shows that the Uyghurs there retained some amount of autonomy in Western Xia.
 Another group that settled between Dunhuang and the Qaidam Basin came to be known as the Yellow Head Uyghurs.
 They practiced Buddhism and lived as pastoral nomads.
 In the 13th century they were called the Sali Uyghurs.
 Their descendants are today known as the Yugurs.

+Even though they had been conquered by the Tanguts, the Ganzhou Uyghurs maintained the practice of sending trade missions to the Song court.